jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

   the terminal_ still shows :ref:`TypeError<what causes TypeError?>` because the names in the :ref:`function call<how to call a function with input>` and :ref:`function definition<how to make a function that takes input>` are different.

-* I change the name of the input to match the one used in the call
+* I change the name of the input in the :ref:`function definition<how to make a function that takes input>` to match the name used in the :ref:`function call<how to call a function with input>`

   .. code-block:: python
     :lineno-start: 88